jina-ai/jina/docs/how-to/sandbox.md

 Since the lifetime of these Executors is not handled by the Flow and is handled by the Hub infrastructure, there is no way to override its default configurations, therefore `uses_with`, `uses_metas`, etc ... will not apply.

-You can consider a `sandbox` Executor as an external Executor where no control on its initialization or configuraiton.
+You can consider a Sandbox Executor as an external Executor where you have no control over its initialization or configuration.